The KPBS Local Content Initiative

 A Sense of Place

 Local programs on KPBS help connect our community in a way that national programs cannot.
-When you watch an episode of Ken Kramer's About San Diego for example, you share an experience with thousands of other viewers that helps create meaning in your life.
+When you watch an episode of San Diego's Historic Places on KPBS TV for example, you share an experience with thousands of other viewers that helps create meaning in your life.
 When you listen to Midday Edition on KPBS Radio, you feel connected with other listeners through your concern about issues that affect our community.
 Programs produced by KPBS give our audience a communal sense of place in San Diego, and are also some of the most popular programs we air.

 Many corporations are willing to support projects like yours that match their core business.
 It is essential, however, that you retain editorial and creative control.
-Do not take funds from nor make commitments to a company that wants to take over your project.
+Do not take funds from nor make commitments to a company that expects editorial control of your project.
 Corporate sponsors that are willing to stay out of your way will benefit immensely by being associated with your work and with public media/KPBS.

 If you are self-funding and/or have a rich uncle who is bankrolling your project, be prepared to account for those funds in your budget.
 We pay close attention to the source of all funding because we expect transparency on your part.